nasa-nccs-hpda/pytorch-caney/README-v2.md

 This code has not been developed nor tested for non-academic purposes and hence should not be used as such.

 ### Limitations
-Although SatVision was trained to accurately predict future weather, air pollution, and ocean waves, SatVision is based on neural networks, which means that there are no strict guarantees that predictions will always be accurate.
+Although  was trained to accurately predict future weather, air pollution, and ocean waves, SatVision-TOA is based on neural networks, which means that there are no strict guarantees that predictions will always be accurate.
 Altering the inputs, providing a sample that was not in the training set, or even providing a sample that was in the training set but is simply unlucky may result in arbitrarily poor predictions.
-In addition, even though SatVision was trained on a wide variety of data sets, it is possible that SatVision inherits biases present in any one of those data sets.
+In addition, even though SatVision-TOA was trained on a wide variety of data sets, it is possible that SatVision-TOA inherits biases present in any one of those data sets.
-A forecasting system like SatVision is only one piece of the puzzle in a weather prediction pipeline, and its outputs are not meant to be directly used by people or businesses to plan their operations.
+A forecasting system like SatVision-TOA is only one piece of the puzzle in a weather prediction pipeline, and its outputs are not meant to be directly used by people or businesses to plan their operations.
 A series of additional verification tests are needed before it can become operationally useful.